hoaxly/debunkCMS/README.md

 - debunkCMS_theme, a theme based on thunder_base to overwrite some templates and colors. https://github.com/hoaxly/debunkCMS_theme
 - debunkCMS_demo, providing demo content: https://github.com/hoaxly/debunkCMS_demo
 - schema_claimreview, providing metatag support for the ClaimReview schema.org specification: https://github.com/hoaxly/schema_claimreview

-# REST API

-When activated it is available using the following paths:

-- /rest/reviews/all?_format=hal_json
-- /rest/reviews/all?_format=json
-- /rest/reviews/all?_format=xml

-# TODOS
-- Find a way to overwrite some thunder profile settings.

-# Roadmap
-- Include a fancier theme.
-- Document REST API using swagger.

 # Infos about how to work with the Composer based installation